-Countries that react the most in terms of aggregate consumption, house prices, newly issued mortgage loans, and mortgage interest rates are those that have a) a higher ARM share relative to total outstanding mortgages; b) higher HoR; and c) bigger fractions of homeowners with mortgages.
-The features of the housing and mortgage markets I focus on, however, do not necessarily jointly explain the heterogeneous monetary transmission mechanism.
+In particular, economies that react the most in terms of aggregate consumption, house prices, newly issued mortgage loans, and mortgage rates are those that have a) a higher ARM share relative to total outstanding mortgages; b) higher HoR; and c) bigger fractions of homeowners with mortgages.
+The features of the housing and mortgage markets I focus on, however, may not necessarily jointly explain the heterogeneous monetary transmission mechanism.
 Countries that have a higher ARM share are also those that have higher HoR.
-Hence, an identification problem arises: it might well be that only one of these features explains the heterogeneity in practice, and not all of them.
+Hence, an identification problem arises: it might well be that only one of these features explains the heterogeneity in practice and not both of them.

-To quantify the relative importance of ARM share and the HoR, I turn to a quantitative currency-union two-agents New Keynesian model.
+I rely on a quantitative currency-union New Keynesian model to quantify the relative importance of ARM share and the HoR.
 The model has a Home-Foreign structure as in Faia and Monacelli (2008).
-The Foreign country is a closed economy and can be thought of as a currency union: the euro area.
+The Foreign country is a closed economy and can be thought of as a currency union such as the euro area.
 The Home country is a small open economy and can be interpreted as any given euro area country.
 Within each country, households have rich balance sheets: they decide on long-term mortgage amounts and house size as in Greenwald (2018).
 The population is made of constrained borrowers and patient savers, while landlords provide rental units to the borrowers.
-The monetary authority employs a Taylor rule at the euro-area-level and equalizes the short interest rates across countries.
+The central bank follows a standard Taylor rule at the euro-area level.

-The novelty of this framework is that it allows me to analyze and compare the effects of specific features of the housing and mortgage markets in the transmission mechanism of monetary policy across the different euro area countries.
-In particular, the countries in the model economy crucially differ in two key housing and mortgage market institutions.
+The novelty of this framework is that it allows me to analyze and compare the effects of specific features of the housing and mortgage markets in the transmission mechanism of monetary policy across euro area countries.
+Importantly, the model economies differ in two housing and mortgage market institutions.

-Firstly, borrowers are subject to within-period heterogeneity in utility from owning, leading them to endogenously choose whether to be homeowner or renter as in Greenwald and Guren (2019).
-This heterogeneity stems from true housing preference as well as household demographic characteristics not otherwise captured in the model.
-A country has a higher fraction of homeowners with mortgages than another one because households have on average a higher utility from owning.
-This difference in the distribution of owning utility across countries stands in for the quality of the rental market and ownership subsidies.3 endogenous household decision, I model it as exogenous because it is in practice influenced by country-specific housing finance regulation.4 Importantly, countries with a higher ARM share display a stronger pass-through to average mortgage interest rates, which is also a correlation I demonstrate empirically.
+Firstly, borrowers are subject to within-period heterogeneity in utility from owning, leading them to endogenously choose whether to be homeowners or renters as in Greenwald and Guren (2019).
+This heterogeneity stems from true housing preference and household demographic characteristics not otherwise captured in the model.
+A given country has a higher fraction of homeowners with mortgages than another because, on average, households have higher utility from owning.
+This difference in the distribution of owning utility across countries stands in for the quality of the rental market and ownership subsidies.3